turakz/language_analyzer/README.txt

--the Lexer processeses each word and creates an object with (token, type) pairings, where type is the part of speech as defined by the English language. now that i think of it, i could probably re-write this to make use of std::pair<>
+-the Lexer processeses each word and creates an object with (token, type) pairings, where type is the part of speech as defined by the English language.

 -once the stream is tokenized, a token_stream is created, and the parser reads words from the token_stream and makes decisions based on the token's now defined